omarudolley/sandbox-definitions/README.md

    with Python approach, or directly under `DataProducts/test/<your_github_username>` if you know what you're doing
 3. Submit a PR and wait for CI Workflow to run and validate the changes
-4. Once PR is merged, it's possible to use the definitions in IOXIO Sandbox Nexus
+4. Once PR is merged, it's possible to use the definitions in IOXIO Dataspace Sandbox

 ## Python sources